In communist China, those deemed to be promoting dangerous Capitalist ideas were subjected to severe crackdown under the Cultural Revolution.

 In Catholic 16th century Europe, those who promoted radical ideas that undermined mainstream Judeo-Christian beliefs, were locked up as heretics.

 Events that might have been centuries and continents apart, but tied together through a single common thread.
 A shared belief.
 The worry that certain ideas are dangerous.
 That certain ideas, if left uncensored, will make the world a worse place.
 That such dangerous ideas need to be combated by any means necessary.
-That one of the most effective ways to do so, is by punishing and persecuting the idea’s proponents, so as to send a message to anyone else who might dare to speak up.
+That one of the most effective ways to do so, is by punishing and persecuting the idea’s proponents, so as to send a message to anyone else who feels similarly.

 And now, in the midst of an increasingly turbulent world, we’re starting to see whispers of the same ghosts appear once again.
 We’re starting to see citizens in one of the most (supposedly) enlightened and progressed societies in the world, calling for the economic persecution and ostracism of a (idiotic) political candidate, his endorsers, and even the colleagues of his endorsers.